-The Xamarin.Android Maps control is a data visualization component that provides a graphical representation of geographical data.
+The Xamarin.Android Maps control is a powerful data visualization component that displays statistical information for a geographical area.
 It has highly interactive and customizable features such as zooming, panning, selecting, legends, markers, bubbles, and color mapping.
 Using the Maps control, you can render various maps, such as sales, political-boundary, weather, electoral, and route maps.

 Shape layers provide options to render geographical shapes or custom shapes on maps.